top of page

 PhD, LPC-S

 I believe, as Carl Rogers once said, that we are all already in the process of becoming who we truly are.
-My role as a counselor is to walk with you in that process—to co-create a space where you can explore all parts of yourself, even the ones that feel uncomfortable or unwanted, and begin shaping a life that feels authentic and meaningful.
-I’ll meet you exactly where you are, and together we’ll work toward where you want to be.
+My role as a psychotherapist is to walk with you in that process—to co-create a space where you can explore all parts of yourself, even the ones that feel uncomfortable or unwanted, and begin shaping a life that feels authentic and meaningful.
+I’ll meet you exactly where you are, and together we’ll work toward where you want to be

 I primarily work with adults and couples, though I also see families and groups.
-Over the years, I’ve helped clients navigate a wide range of concerns—anxiety, depression, trauma, grief, ADHD, identity, self-image, addiction, parenting, relationships, and sexuality.
-I have a special heart for those who work in mental health themselves, and I enjoy supporting therapists and counselors-in-training as they care for others while also caring for themselves.
-My clients often describe therapy as a place where they grow in self-understanding, reclaim a sense of power in their lives, strengthen relationships, and find greater meaning and purpose.
+As a PSYPACT member, I’m available to see clients virtually in several states.
+For over 20 years, I’ve helped clients navigate a wide range of concerns—anxiety, depression, trauma, grief, ADHD, identity, self-image, addiction, parenting, relationships, sexuality, and more.
+My clients often describe therapy as a place where they grow in self-understanding, reclaim a sense of power in their lives, make healthy changes in doable ways, strengthen relationships, and find greater meaning and purpose.

 Credentials